datastaxdevs/workshop-graphql-netflix/README.md

 To download the DATASET, right-click (or CTRL + Click to open in new tab) the button below and download the targat file on your machine.

-> *If the file open in the browser save it with the name `movies.csv`.
+> *If the file opens in the browser save it with the name `movies.csv`.
 This is important as the filename will be the table name.*

 <p align="left">
 <a href="https://raw.githubusercontent.com/datastaxdevs/workshop-graphql-netflix/main/data/movies.csv">